 Disasters and public health emergencies can have a greater impact on medically vulnerable populations and rural and remote regions.

-HRSA community-based service delivery grantees located in presidentially-declared disaster areas may be eligible for federal financial assistance.
+HRSA community-based service delivery grantees located in presidentially-declared disaster areas may be eligible for Federal financial assistance.

 HRSA recommends that grantees take advantage of local and state disaster assistance programs and assistance available through nongovernmental organizations and apply to Federal disaster assistance programs.

-HRSA may have flexibility with regard to certain policies, but the ability to provide financial assistance to grantees during disasters varies by program and may be limited.
+HRSA may have flexibility with regard to certain program policies, but the ability to provide financial assistance to grantees during disasters varies by program and may be limited.
 Grantees are advised to check with their project officer to determine any availability or flexibility in funding during emergencies.

-Learn more: The Disaster Process & Disaster Aid Programs (FEMA)
+Learn more: The Disaster Declaration Process (FEMA)

-Non-profit organizations that own or operate facilities that are open to the general public and that provide outpatient medical services, such as HRSA community-based service delivery grantees, are eligible to apply for federal disaster assistance under public assistance.
+Non-profit organizations that own or operate facilities that are open to the general public and that provide outpatient medical services, such as HRSA community-based service delivery grantees, are eligible to apply for Federal disaster assistance under public assistance.